International Family Law in Costa Rica ☎️ CPG Legal.

 Representation in International Family Law Matters

-Cross-border family disputes require more than knowledge of domestic law.
-They demand an understanding of international jurisdiction, coordination with foreign courts, and the ability to enforce or challenge foreign judgments within Costa Rica.
+Cross-border family disputes require more than basic knowledge of family law.
+They involve international jurisdiction, foreign courts, and judgments issued outside Costa Rica.
+Without proper guidance, these cases can quickly become confusing and risky.

-As an attorney and notary public with more than twenty-five years of litigation experience, Dr. Christopher Pirie assists clients from the United States, Canada, the United Kingdom, Europe, and Latin America with these complex matters.
-His practice integrates procedural law, comparative law, and international judicial cooperation to provide clear, effective solutions in cases involving:
+Dr. Christopher Pirie is an attorney at law and notary public with more than twenty-five years of litigation experience.
+He regularly assists clients from the United States, Canada, the United Kingdom, Europe, and Latin America.
+His practice focuses on international family law matters where Costa Rica is involved.

-International family law cases carry high emotional and financial stakes.
-Our role is to provide clarity, structure, and strong legal advocacy so that clients can resolve their situation with certainty—whether they live full-time in Costa Rica or divide their lives between countries.
+International family law cases often carry high emotional and financial consequences.
+The goal is to provide clarity, legal certainty, and strong representation.
+This applies whether clients live permanently in Costa Rica or divide their lives between several countries.

 Return to our main Family Law page for an overview of domestic and international cases.